briandrum/codes.forchagrin.com/_chapters/chapter-1350-satellite-signal-receiving-stations.md

 ## 1350.01   Intent

-In addition to the provisions of the intent stated in [Section 1105.03][], it is the intent of these regulations to ensure the following health, safety and aesthetic objectives:
+In addition to the provisions of the intent stated in [Section 1105.03][CF Section 1105.03], it is the intent of these regulations to ensure the following health, safety and aesthetic objectives:

 1. _(a)_ To limit interference with natural sunlight and the circulation of air and to preserve space for trees and other plants;